Test prep · TOEFL

 Note-taking technique

-TOEFL's Integrated tasks (Speaking 2-4, Writing 1) all require students to capture essential information from listened or read material and use it in their response.
-Strong note-taking — short, structured, fast — is genuinely tutor-trainable and the differentiator between competent and high-scoring candidates.
+TOEFL's Integrated tasks (Speaking 2-4 and Writing 1) all require students to capture essential information from listened or read material and use it in their response.
+Strong note-taking (short, structured, fast) is genuinely tutor-trainable and the differentiator between competent and high-scoring candidates.

 Integrated Writing rewards students who genuinely synthesise sources rather than summarising them sequentially.
 Independent Writing rewards students who take a clear position and defend it with specific support.
 Tutors drill both structural patterns.